tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/argentina.rst

 .. tip::
    In case you need to configure the Homologation Certificate, please refer to the AFIP official
    documentation: `Homologation Certificate
    <http://www.afip.gob.ar/ws/documentacion/certificados.asp>`_.
-Furthermore, Odoo allows the user
+Furthermore, CoquiAPPs allows the user
    to test electronic invoicing locally without a Homologation Certificate.
 The following message will be in the chatter when testing locally: